Save your receipts, my friends.

 With them and the tips below, you’ll be able to write off 50 percent (and, in some cases, 100 percent) of the golf you play at home and while traveling.

-Unlike in Canada (sorry, guys), golf in America is tax deductible if certain conditions are met.
+Unlike in Canada (sorry, guys), tax-deductible golf in America is feasible if certain conditions are met.

 Basically, you have to play in connection with business activities, but that’s pretty easy to pull off.

 Here are some examples — all perfectly legal — and the details below to prove it:

 Do you have “substantial business discussions” with prospects, clients, customers, or employees in person, over the phone, or by email that you could instead conduct at a golf course?